 This is supposed to be a discussion page on bushcare.
 There will be a serious attempt to keep it up to date.
-If you feel you have something to add please do so at "Feedback".
+Our feedback page is temporarily out of action (Oct 2019) as we have been hit by a denial of service attack.
+Please accept our apologies for any inconvenience.
 If you wish for John Wamsley to reply to you personally via email, it is necessary for you to give your correct email address.

 4th July John replies: G'day Bec, That would be OK.
 But let me warn you.
 I have been entered into the Archibald a few times now without success, so my portrait does not have a good record.
 I sent you an email but it bounced.
 You will have to try again and make sure you put inn the correct email address.
 Cheers John